markusrenoldner/science-notes/De Rham sequence.md

 - Curls of $H(\operatorname{curl},\Omega)$ functions are element of $H(\operatorname{div},\Omega)$ as the divergence of any curl is $0$ and therefore also square-integrable and hence an element of $H(\operatorname{div},\Omega)$.
 - By definition the divergence of an $H(\operatorname{div},\Omega)$ function is square integrable, which is the last property of the de Rham squence.

-A simply connected domain has the property that any path between two endpoints is completely inside of the domain and can be transformed into any other path on the domain by a continuous mapping while preserving the endpoints.
+A simply connected domain has the property that any path between two endpoints is completely inside of the domain and can be transformed into any other path on the domain by a continuous map while preserving the endpoints.

 ## Summary in 1 sentence: